It's either that or data tapes.

 - In the sequel, most information is carried around on datapads similar to Star Trek, but sheets of paper, books and binders are visible in many places if you look closely.

-- In Mass Effect 2, there are paper books in Kasumi's room, which she seems rather embarrassed about.
+- In Mass Effect 2, there are paper books in Kasumi's room, which she rather embarrassed about.
 Not because this is considered old fashioned, but because they're cheap romance novels.

 - Xenosaga does have paper, though it's rare and stuff like books are antiquities.

 - In Deus Ex, paper money has been supplanted by a global electronic currency, credits, which is mostly seen on physical chits.
 Otherwise, paper hasn't gone anywhere - there are a lot of newspapers and books in the game world, though notepads have gone the way of dinosaurs, entirely replaced with datapads.

 - In Secret of Evermore, the Omnitopia biome uses "credits" as its currency instead of paper money, though the whole game technically doesn't use paper money since Talons, Jewels and Gold are not paper either.

 - Mega Man Star Force has an odd semi-aversion of this: while money is all digital (zenny is a number on your transer), but a lot of data is on scannable cards, mostly battle weapons (replacing chips from Battle Network) and what are left of Net Navis.

 - Batman Beyond features a future mostly devoid of paperwork and money, with "cred cards" as the standard form of currency.
 The spinoff series, The Zeta Project, has the titular robot equipped with a card that can generate unlimited money, which often becomes a plot point.

 - There is, however, quite a bit of cash seen in the episode "Payback".